 The ESU only requires that you hold a school competition.
-Some schools with a large number of students may decide to hold an additional round of competition prior to their school-wide event.
+Some schools with a large number of students may decide, however, that they need an additional round of competition prior to their school-wide event.
 If necessary, hold classroom competitions at your school.
-Again, classroom competitions are not required.
+Again, this is an optional step.